AV306/xenon/README.md

 **Note: Xenon 4.0.0+1.20 will crash unless Cloth Config is installed as well**

-**Note 2: I'll be taking a break from working on Xenon to concentrate on my studies; updates will happen much less frequently (not like they happen often anyway.
-Sorry!**
+**Note 2: I'll be taking a break from working on Xenon to concentrate on my studies; updates will happen much less frequently (not like they happen often anyway) Sorry!**

 Hello!
 This is Xenon, a Minecraft utility mod that adds stuff that aims to make Minecraft more pleasant and convenient.